Once I go onto Facebook, I keep going back for more. I do much better not even logging on.

 - Selling something/personal business page: 1

 Do it yourself, and you’ll see the trends.
 It’s really a great way to keep yourself from being online so much.
-Check your Facebook Notifications, then check the first 10 posts in your News Feed.
+Check your Facebook Notifications, see if you have friend requests, then check the first 10 posts in your News Feed.
 Chances are, this will all take less than five minutes, and you can go back to living your life.

 Being on Facebook just five minutes a day is 30.41 hours in a year.